IFRS 13 para 93(b), IAS 2 paras 3(b), 36(c), fair value hierarchy disclosure for broker/dealer inventory held at fair value

 29. Fair value measurements (extract)

-Fair values are primarily determined using quoted market prices or standard pricing models using observable market inputs where available and are presented to reflect the expected gross future cash in/outflows.
-Glencore classifies the fair values of its financial instruments into a three level hierarchy based on the degree of the source and observability of the inputs that are used to derive the fair value of the financial asset or liability as follows:
+Fair values are primarily determined using quoted market prices or standard pricing models incorporating observable market inputs where available.
+The fair values are presented to reflect the expected gross future cash in/outflows.
+Glencore classifies the fair value measurements of its financial instruments into a three-level hierarchy based on the observability and source of the inputs used in the valuation:

-Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that Glencore can assess at the measurement date; or
+Level 1 Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities accessible at the measurement date; or

-Level 2 Inputs other than quoted inputs included in Level 1 that are observable for the assets or liabilities, either directly or indirectly; or
+Level 2 Inputs other than those included in Level 1 that are observable, either directly (as prices) or indirectly (derived from prices) for the asset or liability; or

-Level 3 Unobservable inputs for the assets or liabilities, requiring Glencore to make market-based assumptions.
+Level 3 Unobservable inputs for the assets or liabilities, for which Glencore uses internally developed models and market-based assumptions.

-The following tables show the fair values of the derivative financial instruments including trade related financial and physical forward purchase and sale commitments by type of contract and non-current other financial assets and liabilities as at 31 December 2021 and 2020.
-Other assets and liabilities which are measured at fair value on a recurring basis are marketing inventories, other investments, cash and cash equivalents.
-There are no non-recurring fair value measurements.
+The following tables reflect the fair values of the derivative financial instruments including trade related financial and physical forward purchase and sale commitments by type of contract and non-current other financial assets and liabilities as at 31 December 2025 and 2024.
+Other assets and liabilities which are measured at fair value on a recurring basis include marketing inventories, other investments, cash and cash equivalents.
+There are no non-recurring fair value measurements requiring disclosure under IFRS Accounting Standards as issued by IASB.

 13. Inventories